open-contracting/kingfisher-summarize/docs/develop/setup.rst

 To test your changes, you need to have some data loaded.
 The `test data <https://github.com/open-contracting/kingfisher-views/tree/master/tests/fixtures>`__ covers common fields, but you might have specific data that you want to test against.

 #.
-Set up Kingfisher Process' database, create a collection, and load the test data into it:
+Set up Kingfisher Process' database, create a collection, and load the test data into it (replacing ``COLLECTION_NAME`` below):

    .. code-block:: bash

       (vagrant) cd /vagrant/process
       (vagrant) source .ve/bin/activate
       (vagrant) python ocdskingfisher-process-cli upgrade-database
-      (vagrant) python ocdskingfisher-process-cli new-collection '{collection_name}' '2000-01-01 00:00:00'
+      (vagrant) python ocdskingfisher-process-cli new-collection COLLECTION_NAME '2000-01-01 00:00:00'
       (vagrant) python ocdskingfisher-process-cli local-load 1 ../views/tests/fixtures release_package
       (vagrant) deactivate